Edmontosaurus regalis: Discovery and history

-The first known fossil remains that may belong to Edmontosaurus regalis were named Trachodon cavatus in 1871 by Edward Drinker Cope (the name is spelled in more recent sources as Trachodon avatus or even Trachodon atavus).
-This species was assessed without comment as a synonym of Edmontosaurus regalis in two reviews, although atavus predates regalis by several decades.
-In 1874 Cope named but did not describe Agathaumas milo for a sacral vertebra and shin fragments from the late Maastrichtian-age Upper Cretaceous Laramie Formation of Colorado.
+The first known fossil remains that may belong to Edmontosaurus regalis were named Trachodon cavatus in 1871 by Edward Drinker Cope.
+The name is spelled in more recent sources as Trachodon avatus or as Trachodon atavus.
+This species was assessed without comment as a synonym of Edmontosaurus regalis in two reviews, although T. atavus predates E. regalis by several decades.
+In 1874, Cope named (but did not describe) Agathaumas milo for a sacral vertebra and shin fragments from the late Maastrichtian-age Upper Cretaceous Laramie Formation of Colorado.
 Later that same year, he described these bones under the name Hadrosaurus occidentalis.
-The bones are now lost.
-As with Trachodon atavus, Agathaumas milo has been assigned without comment to Edmontosaurus regalis in two reviews, although predating regalis by several decades.
-Neither species has attracted much attention; both are absent from Lull and Wright's 1942 monograph, for example.
-A third obscure early species, Trachodon selwyni, described by Lawrence Lambe in 1902 for a lower jaw from what is now known as the Dinosaur Park Formation of Alberta, was erroneously described by Glut (1997) as having been assigned to Edmontosaurus regalis by Lull and Wright.
+Sadly, the bones are now lost to history.
+As with Trachodon atavus, Agathaumas milo has been assigned without comment to Edmontosaurus regalis in two reviews, although predating E. regalis by several decades.
+Neither species has attracted much attention, as both are absent from Lull and Wright's 1942 monograph, for example.
+A third and obscure early species, Trachodon selwyni, described by Lawrence Lambe in 1902 for a lower jaw from what is now known as the Dinosaur Park Formation of Alberta, was erroneously described by Glut (1997) as having been assigned to Edmontosaurus regalis by Lull and Wright.
 It was not, instead being designated "of very doubtful validity."
 More recent reviews of hadrosaurids have concurred.

-The type specimen of E. regalis is NMC 2288, consisting of a skull, articulated vertebrae up to the sixth tail vertebra, ribs, partial hips, an upper arm bone, and most of a hind limb.
+The type specimen of E. regalis is NMC 2288, which consists of a skull, articulated vertebrae up to the sixth tail vertebra, ribs, partial hips, an upper arm bone, and most of a hind limb.
 It was discovered in 1912 by Levi Sternberg.
 The second specimen, paratype NMC 2289, consists of a skull and skeleton lacking the beak, most of the tail, and part of the feet.
 It was discovered in 1916 by George F. Sternberg.
-Both skeletons were found in the Horseshoe Canyon Formation (formerly the lower Edmonton Formation) along the Red Deer River of southern Alberta, Canada.
-The Edmonton Formation lent Edmontosaurus its name.
+Both skeletons were found in the Horseshoe Canyon Formation (formerly the lower Edmonton Formation) along the Red Deer River of southern Alberta.
+Thus, the Edmonton Formation lent Edmontosaurus its name.
 The name Edmontosaurus regalis (meaning "regal," or, more loosely, "king-sized"), was coined in 1917 by Lawrence Lambe.
-Lambe found that his new dinosaur compared best to "Diclonius mirabilis" specimens (now assigned to Edmontosaurus annectens), and drew attention to the size and robustness of Edmontosaurus regalis.
+Lambe found that his new dinosaur compared best to specimens of "Diclonius mirabilis" (now assigned to Edmontosaurus annectens) and drew attention to the size and robustness of Edmontosaurus regalis.
 Initially, Lambe only described the skulls of the two skeletons, but returned to the genus in 1920 to describe the skeleton of NMC 2289.
 The postcrania of the type specimen remains undescribed, still in its plaster jackets.